yma17/dsn-project/README.md

 ## Dependencies
 we have include a yml file for a conda envionrment that should contain all the necessary packages to train models.

+## Testing

+If you wish to test the code please take a look at the notebooks folder and run the `baseline_evaluation.ipynb` notebook